fossabot/backend/docs/files/v1/users.md

 ## Responses
 This will return a [user](/docs/models/user) model for the newly created user.

+The response will also contain a `Location` header to the location of the newly created resource.

 # PUT /users/{id}
 This will update the information for a user in the system.